 Time For Some Epic Northern Ontario Fishing

-We were up early as we hit the water for 9:00am with Adam of Angling Algoma.
+If you’re here to cast a line, then this is the section for you!
+While you can get out on your own for some fishing, I cannot recommend a guided adventure with Adam of Angling Algoma enough.
 Specializing in both smallmouth and largemouth bass, northern pike and musky, Adam knows these waters like the back of his hand.
 Hop on his boat where he’ll have all the gear you need to become one serious angler – or at least you’ll feel like one!

 BEFORE YOU BEGIN: You MUST have a valid fishing license in order to fish.
 Ontario residents require a valid outdoors card and then either a 1-year or 3-year license.
 Two options are available for each – a conservation license and sport license.
 The difference between them is the amount of fish you’re allowed to keep, but for most people a conservation license will do the trick.
 For non-Ontario residents, you can purchase a 1-day sport fishing license.
 Visit the Government of Ontario website for full details and purchasing information.

 Enjoy the smell of our beautiful Great Lakes and feeling the wind in your hair while you skim across Lake Huron’s waters.
 It’s the perfect way to start the day as Adam takes you to fishing spots only the locals know.
 I mean it when I say local.
 The anglers around here are very protective of their waters, so much so they’ll make sure no identifiable landmarks are in the background of your trophy photos.
 I dig it.